top of page

 + Mounting:

-Go for helmet versus handlebar mounted.
+Go for helmet rather than handlebar mounted.
 This will allow you to point the light where you are looking.
-Be sure to double-check when buying whether the light comes with a helmet mount or not, as you may have to purchase it separately.
+Be sure to double-check when buying whether the light comes with a helmet mount, as you may have to purchase it separately.

 + Lumens: